Sandadas Coperehewa: Life and career

+Sandadas Coperahewa died peacefully on 5th June 2022, at the age of 99.

 Honours

 The "Hela Havula Movement" awarded him the title "Hela Bas Mini" 1993 in recognition of his services to Sinhala Language and the Department of Cultural Affairs awarded him the title the "Kala-Bhushana" in 2003 and "Divaman Pranama" by Godage Literary Festival in 2015 in recognition of his services to Art, Literature and Sinhala language.